-Chinese provides students with the opportunity to reflect on their understanding Chinese language the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
-Students participate in a range of interactions in which they exchange meaning, develop intercultural understanding and become active participants in understanding and constructing written, spoken and visual texts.
+Chinese provides students with the opportunity to reflect on their understanding of Chinese the language and the communities that use it, while also assisting in the effective negotiation of experiences and meaning across cultures and languages.
+Students participate in a range of interactions in which they exchange meaning, develop intercultural understanding and become participants active in understanding and constructing written, spoken and visual texts.